The Singaporean firm acted for lenders in the cross-border restructuring of Southeast Asia’s largest shipping liner

 History of the practice

-Established well over a century ago, Allen & Gledhill prides itself on being one of Singapore's oldest firms.
-Its 12-member insolvency division, fused with the firm's international arbitration and litigation practices, is a key player on the city-state's restructuring scene, with decades of experience in cross-border cases spanning the ASEAN region.
+Established well over a century ago, Allen & Gledhill prides itself on being one of Singapore’s oldest firms.
+The 12-member insolvency division, integrated within the firm’s international arbitration and litigation practices, is a key player on the city-state’s restructuring scene, with decades of experience in cross-border cases spanning the Association of South East Asian Nations region.

-The practice is now co-headed by Andrew Yeo and Chong Yee Leong, who took over after the firm’s previous head, Edwin Tong SC, joined Singapore’s government as Senior Minister of State for Law in 2018.
-Other prominent partners are Andrew Chan and Edward Tiong.
+The practice is currently headed by Chong Yee Leong, alongside Andrew Yeo who took over from Edwin Tong SC when he joined Singapore’s government as Senior Minister of State for Law in 2018.
+(Yeo is now co-head of the litigation and dispute resolution department).
+Other prominent partners include Andrew Chan, and Edward Tiong, who is deputy head of the practice.

-The firm has an association with Malaysian firm Rahmat Lim & Partners, which launched in 2010 and whose litigation department tackles Malaysian restructuring matters.
+Allen & Gledhill is based in Singapore, where all its full-time restructuring and insolvency lawyers are grounded.
+It also has regional offices in Myanmar and Vietnam, as well as an association with Malaysian firm Rahmat Lim & Partners, which launched in 2010 and whose litigation department tackles Malaysian restructuring matters.
+In Indonesia, the firm works in association with Soemadipradja & Taher.

 Who uses it?

-The firm's books show a spread across several industries, with a fairly even split between creditor and debtor-side work.
-Clients in the energy sector include Singapore's Berau Coal Energy and its subsidiary, Berau Capital Resources, as well as offshore oil and gas company Ezra Holdings.
+Allen & Gledhill’s books show a spread across several industries, with a fairly even split between creditor and debtor-side work.
+Clients in the energy sector include Singapore’s Berau Coal Energy and its subsidiary Berau Capital Resources, as well as offshore oil and gas company Ezra Holdings.

-The firm has also risen to the challenge of managing pressures in the shipping industry, guiding the liquidators to Singaporean shipping companies Parakou and Glory Wealth, and the financiers to Indonesia's Berlian Laju, through various stages of insolvency proceedings and several instances of knock-on litigation.
+The firm has also risen to the challenge of managing pressures in the shipping industry, guiding the liquidators of Singaporean shipping companies Parakou and Glory Wealth, and the financiers of Indonesia’s Berlian Laju, through various stages of insolvency proceedings and several instances of knock-on litigation.
+It also acted for a committee of lenders in the cross-border restructuring of global shipping group Pacific International Lines.

 Historic track record